JoshRDFI/capstone/README.md

 # Notes
 To run these files on your own system, you will first need to download the CSV files from Kaggle (linked above).

 This was all run locally using Anaconda for the Jupyter Notebooks and MS Visual Studio 2022 for the Python and HTML files.
 System to run / create this project has a Nvidia 2070 Super and 32 GB ram.
-To get PyTorch to run on the GPU instead of the CPU, I has to downgrade the Nvidia CUDA toolkit from 12.2 to 11.8.
+To get PyTorch to run on the GPU instead of the CPU, I had to downgrade the Nvidia CUDA toolkit from 12.2 to 11.8.